Meet our Pastoral Team

 The mission of school nurses is multi-faceted and includes:

 - Overseeing interventions and referrals as a way to foster health and ensure educational success

-Samantha delivers a variety of training sessions for parents and staff and pupils, which include:
+They will strive to deliver a variety of training sessions for parents, staff and pupils, which include:

 - Parent information sessions e.g. headlice, healthy lunches, sun protection, asthma and many more.

 - Staff training in relation to asthma and epi pens.